joist-orm/joist-orm/docs/docs/features/class-table-inheritance.md

 ## Entity Representation

-When `joist-codegen` sees that `dogs.id` is actually a foreign key to `animals.id`, it will create TypeScript output where the `Dog` class extends the `Animal` class.
+When `joist-codegen` sees that `dogs.id` is actually a foreign key to `animals.id`, Joist will ensure that the `Dog` model extends the `Animal` model.

-Note that because of the "codegen" entities, it will actually end up looking like:
+Note that because of the codegen entities, which contain the getter/setter boilerplate, it will actually end up looking like:

 ```typescript
 // in AnimalCodegen.ts